loganrath/loganrath.github.io/modules/blm.md

 layout: module
 title: "Black Lives Matter"
 ---
 This page brings together resources to help white people (like myself) learn more about the Black Lives Matter movement.
 This is not an exhaustive list.
+The [standard disclaimer](/disclaimer.html) applies.

 Background Information on Black Lives Matter
 ---